 Step 2: Create a Game Plan to Earn Points

 You can begin earning points toward your free gift cards as soon as you open a MoneyLion account.
-You can earn points by using your MoneyLion account, showing off your great saving habits, monitoring your credit score and much more.
+You can earn points by using your MoneyLion Visa Debit Card, including special offers from participating merchants, tracking your credit score, and much more.
+Go to the Rewards tab of the MoneyLion app to learn all the ways to earn.

 Make a game plan to start building your points bank and watch for those extras that MoneyLion has to offer!